AemikaChow/AiDLab-fAshIon-Data/Datasets/FashionAI_Attributes.md

 🖤 **Download**

+You may kindly obtain the data by logging in to the TIANCHI platform (Choosing the international version, then register a personal account and sign the agreement.
+You will be supposed to access the data successfully).
+If you have further questions, feel free to reach out~

 🖤 **Brief Intro**

 This is a fine-grained fashion attributes dataset.
 We organize fashion attributes in a hierarchical structure.